 While I understand that we cannot be entirely honest with the world, but nothing stops us from being honest with ourselves.
 Many of our problems arise from the fact that we continue to deceive ourselves.
 We use false beliefs to justify our unkind deeds.

 People are capable of great violence when their beliefs are challenged.
 They commit crimes and don’t even shy from taking a human life in the name of religion.
 The crucifixion of Christ is an excellent example of that.
 It was humans acting out of the collective fear.

-You’ll see when you learn to let go of fear and are prepare to lose everything; people start fearing you.
+You’ll see when you learn to let go of fear and are prepared to lose everything; people start fearing you.
 A conditioned mind is easy to control, manipulate, and subjugate, but an open mind cannot be contained or subjugated, and that becomes a threat for some people.